htl-rankweil/fp_exc/README.md

 # Hardware

-There are two parts of the hardware.
-The pcb and the housing of the `EXC`.
 The pcb is created with `KiCAD`.
 All files are built with `github actions` so that they are ready for a production environment.

 ## PCB